tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: 'git branch story_update_feature' to create new branch
 		- DONE: 'git branch' to confirm new branch exists but that master is still checked out
 		- DONE: 'git checkout story_update_feature' to switch focus to branching_test branch
-		- TBD: 'git branch' to confirm new branch is now in focus
+		- DONE: 'git branch' to confirm new branch is now in focus
 		- DONE: Publish Branch via VS Code button
 		- DONE: confirm new branch on GitHub
 		- DONE: update doc TBDs to DONEs